tscurrie/rails-drills-to-CRUD/README.md

 **NOTE**: *Please use a timer to time yourself when working on part 1.
 You'll be doing part 1 at least twice! (hopefully 3 times) Please have your two `best` times recorded and ready to share on Monday, and have notes of questions that came up when doing this process.*

+Each time you do this, create your rails app in a new directory like `trial1` `trial2`.

+**NOTE**: See below for submission instructions.

 Resources:

 * [rails generate](http://guides.rubyonrails.org/command_line.html#rails-generate)